Wolfgang Langewiesche

-Born in Düsseldorf, Germany, in 1907, he migrated to America in 1929.
+Born in Düsseldorf, Germany, in 1907, he was a graduate student in the United States during the late 1920s and migrated there in 1935.
 He was a graduate of the London School of Economics and earned his master's degree from Columbia University.
 He was in a doctoral program in the University of Chicago when he decided to learn to fly and pursue a career in aviation.

 Mr. Langewiesche wrote for Air Facts magazine, an aviation safety-related publication edited by Leighton Collins, and his articles were the basis for most of Stick and Rudder.
 The basic facts about flying that he emphasized in 1944 have withstood much criticism since then.
 Over 200,000 copies of the book had been printed by 1990.